YanniAlshoufiHTL/NiiC/Pflichtenheft.md

 ## 4. Nicht-funktionale Anforderungen

+### Usability

+- No usability requirements.

-### `Usability`: Benutzbarkeitsanforderung
+### Efficiency

-- Nothing is required (idk)
+- The calendar must have fast input feedback.
+This means that client-first and front-end caching are essential.

-### `Efficiency`: Effizienzanforderung
+### Maintenance

-- No effeciency requirements
+- No maintenance requirements.

-### `Maintenance`: Wartbarkeits- und Portierbarkeitsanforderung
-- The mobile design is missing but it will be soon available for all devices
-- A lot of features are missing, so stay updated to see what is coming.
-### `Security`: Sicherheitsanforderung
+### Security

-- Our system is highly secure, when it comes to our users privacy.
-  But make sure that you do not forget your password.In case of a system breakdown nothing much can happen, as pretty much everything is saved in our database.
+- Users' password should be stored as hash values.
+- No unauthenticated access is allowed.

-### `Legal`: Gesetzliche Anforderung
+### Legal

-- No legal arrangements required
+- No legal requirements.

 ## 5. Mengengerüst

-Zur Abschätzung der aufkommenden Datenmengen und damit verbunden der notwendigen Infrastruktur, um die nötige Performance zu erzielen, ist ein Mengengerüst zu erstellen.
-Mögliche Fragestellungen:

-- How many users are we expecting?
+### How many users are we expecting?

-- We are counting with up to 5,000 users for now, though we are constantly trying to develop with guard rails in place for unexpected growth
+We are counting with up to 5,000 users for now, though we are constantly trying to develop with guard rails in place for unexpected growth

-- how many Daten per users are we awaiting?
-  For now, we do not have a good system in place for measuring data consumption.
-  Next year, we will be thinking more about performance as we switch to ASP.NET.
-- With which inquiry-frequenz are we calculating?
-- Answering this requires extensive research.
-This too will be delved into in more details next year.
-  For now, we are trying to get a good feature set up and running, more or less as a prove of concept.
+# How much data is expected on our network?

+For now, not much.
+We are developing for a moderate amount of data but we will focus more on performance during and after the rewrite to F#/C#.

+# What data frequency are we expecting?

+We do not know this at the moment.
+More research will go into answering this question during and after the rewrite to F#/C#.

 ## 6. Systemarchitektur